-Oregon Grape is native to the Pacific Northwest and can be found on all of the coast.
+Oregon Grape is native to the Pacific Northwest and can be found on all of the coasts.
 The bushes come in different varieties that can reach up to 2 meters or more in height.
 Their leaves are very spiny, so they make good barrier hedges.
 Leaves may turn a decorative bronzy color at times.
 The dark blue/purple berries are quite tasty, at least to me, but to some, they are somewhat sour to the taste.
-I’ve found they make good jam when harvested in the summer, when they are the sweetest.
+I’ve found they make good jam when harvested in the summer when they are the sweetest.
 Grapes hanging at the tips of branches and in the sun ripen first.

 Oregon Grape leaves are spiny and prickly.
 The berries are soft and plump when ripe.
 If desired, use latex surgical gloves for picking.
 These will protect your fingers, yet allow you to feel the grapes for ripeness.
 Choose berries that are dark blue to purple in color.
 Do not cook ones that are still green or have already matured and shriveled.